-Even with weeks, months, and years of not using, the urge to use again may creep back, and this is one of the primary causes behinds relapses.
-In this times, it helps to be prepared and know how to refocus your mind, to know how to handle your obsessions and get on with your life.
+Even with weeks, months, and years of not using, the urge to use again may creep back, and this is one of the primary causes behind relapses.
+In these times, it helps to be prepared and know how to refocus your mind, to know how to handle your obsessions, and get on with your life.

 One of your strongest weapons against these cravings is self-awareness.
 By paying careful attention to your thoughts and feelings, you can gradually learn how to better take care of yourself, and know what you need to thrive in a particular moment.
 It may seem like your cravings come out of nowhere, but careful self-examination might help you find particular triggers that cause obsessions to arise or get stronger.